Are You Getting the Most Out of Your Transactional Documents?

 Elements of a clear communications strategy:

 - Plain language

 - Context considerations, like personalization

 Looks do matter, especially to the younger generations of Generation Z and Millennials.
 Are all of your customer documents only printed in black and white?
 This may seem like an unimportant detail to some companies, but a customer’s eyes are drawn to color.
 We are all surrounded by a vast amount of information every day of our lives.
 The importance of standing out in this new mountain of information has never more important than it is right now.
 Without something to set your information apart like color, you may find that people easily skip right past the key points of the document.

 For an objective second opinion about any of your current documents including layout, color use, whitespace management, or copywriting/content – contact an FSSI Marketing Services Specialist today.
 We have a seasoned staff of designers, writers, programmers, and color experts in-house.
-They're ready to help you improve customer document management value and performance.
+They're ready to help you improve your overall customer experience.
 You may also request samples from our before-and-after archive.
-Click to see a list of industries served, including credit unions, auto finance, banks and other financial institutions.
+Click to see a list of industries served, including credit unions, auto finance, banks, and other financial institutions.

 For example, FSSI’s Color Specialists add variable color to black-and-white statements to highlight the most important messages.
-By adding color, it allows the important information to “pop,” or stand out, to the reader.
+By adding color, the important information “pops,” and stands out, to the reader.
 “Billing Due Dates” are a great example of where to add variable color to a customer statement.
-The reader’s eyes are able to immediately find the information they are looking for.
+The reader’s eyes can immediately find the information they are looking for.
 Consequently, when customers don't have to scan the entire document for important info, they take action faster.